mjmaenner/rdemo/README.md

 # rdemo
-Short R demonstration for SHINE Fellows
+Short R demonstration for I-TIPP / SHINE Fellows

-Matt
+(find the slides in the file list above)

 October 11, 2015